 Ansible offers support for paid Enterprise customers seeking help with the Tower product.
-If you or you company has paid for a license of Ansible Tower, you can contact Ansible's support team via the Red Hat Customer Portal at https://access.redhat.com/.
+If you or you company has paid for a license of Ansible Tower, you can contact Ansible via the Red Hat Customer portal at https://access.redhat.com/.
 To better understand the levels of support which match your Tower license, refer to License Types.